AckerlyXu/heima/articles/backup/backup-azure-manage-vms-classic.md

   ![Reprotected VM](./media/backup-azure-manage-vms/reprotected-status.png)

+>[!NOTE]
->[AZURE.NOTE] When re-protecting the virtual machine, you can choose a different policy than the policy with which virtual machine was protected initially.
+> When re-protecting the virtual machine, you can choose a different policy than the policy with which virtual machine was protected initially.

 ## Unregister virtual machines